Skip to content

 What military or professional discounts are commonly available?

-Many venues offer 10 percent discounts for active military, first responders, firefighters, police, EMTs, teachers, and healthcare workers.
-Always ask, even if not advertised, venues may honor these discounts.
+Many venues offer 10 percent discounts for active military, veterans, first responders (firefighters, police, EMTs), teachers, and healthcare workers.
+Always ask, even if not advertised.
+In healthcare-heavy communities like Rochester, Mayo Clinic employee discounts are worth asking about.

 Should I pay venues upfront for discounts?

 The 3 to 5 percent discounts for upfront payment are often outweighed by keeping your money longer to earn interest or avoid loans.
-Negotiate payment schedules instead, split large payments into monthly installments or delay final payment until 30 days before your wedding.
+Negotiate payment schedules instead: split large payments into monthly installments or delay final payment until 30 days before your wedding instead of 90 days.

 Bottom Line